How to install and play Witcher 3 on macOS! (2021)

 Perhaps you might have heard somewhere that it is possible to install and play Witcher 3 on macOS.
 If not, well, I can tell you that it is indeed possible.
-And if you have a Mac with relatively powerful GPU or external GPU attached to your Mac, it is quite playable.
+The latest M1/M2 based Mac have a relatively powerful GPU, making Witcher 3 very playable on your Mac.

 What’s the trick?!